bablokb/py-datamon/README.md

 packages.
 It also copies the shell-script `py-datamon`, which will start the python-script from within the virtualenv.

-In addition, you have to install a suitable GUI-backend (TkInter, Qt5) with python-bindings for Matplotlib.
-You usually do this using the package-manager of your distribution.
+In addition, you might have to install a suitable GUI-backend (TkInter, Qt5) with python-bindings for Matplotlib.
+You usually do this using the package-manager of your distribution (on PiOS this was already preinstalled).

-Note that the installation might fail, e.g. on PiOS-Buster the system could not pip-install pandas because the installation of numpy failed.
-In this case, use the version of pandas provided by your package-management.

 Test and simple use